marvinrosa/react-usos/README.md

 # Using useState

-CounterApp

-This application increase a number by clicking a button as called Increase.
-You always must use setCounter for changing the counter variable value it is defined as const.
+ConditionalApp

+This application use conditional rendering for showing information for instance: show a componet or not. it depends about the main codition.

 ### Deployment in local Stage: